Skip to content

 “Welcoming Inclusion Activities are brief, interactive experiences that bring the voice of every participant into the room, making a connection to one another and/or to the work ahead, with each perspective-laden, culturally-rich voice being heard, respected and learned from.
 The more we fully share ourselves and are fully received and understood by others, the stronger and safer our learning environments become.
 Growing knowledge of and appreciation for our groups help ensure that we will provide opportunities to welcome people in the ways they need and want to be included” (CASEL, 2019).

-This is why we begin our math block with familiar yet engaging routines that are purposefully designed for access and inclusion.
+This is why we begin our All Learners Lesson Structure with familiar yet engaging routines that are purposefully designed for access and inclusion.
 Launch is a great way to build community through math discourse and sets the tone for the classroom culture.
 It allows us opportunities to include all student voices, value diverse perspectives, and embrace the curiosity and joy of math.

 In action, Launch is typically done as an “introduction” to your math time, but it doesn’t HAVE to be directly connected to the math block.
 Some teachers fit it in earlier in the day during their morning meetings or during a break between other transitions.
 Also, the content you use during Launch doesn’t always have to be directly related to what’s coming up in Main Lesson.
 Sometimes we use Launch as a way to preview upcoming learning, but often it is a time to reconnect to previous content or return to unfinished learning.
 Launch can also be connected to content from Math Menu or other content that is happening in the classroom.